OxWearables/ukb_download_and_prep_template/docs/core.rst

 .. code-block:: sh

-   python addNewHES.py input.csv hesin_all.csv output.csv icdGroups.json --incident_prevalent True --date_column 'name_of_date_column'
+   python addNewHES.py input.csv hesin_all.csv output.csv icdGroups.json --incident_prevalent True --date_column name_of_date_column

 This will add a column containing the date of first instance of the given disease definition, as well as a binary column indicating incident disease and a binary column indicating prevalent disease (relative to the date in the specified date column).